 California law requires drivers and passengers to wear a seatbelt Cal Veh Code § 27315.

-If you are injured in an accident but were not wearing your seatbelt at the time of the collision, insurance companies and their defense attorneys will argue that you would not have been injured, or would have incurred a less serious injury, had you been wearing your seatbelt.
+If you are injured in an auto accident but were not wearing your seatbelt at the time of the collision, insurance companies, and their defense attorneys will argue that you would not have been injured, or would have incurred a less serious injury, had you been wearing your seatbelt.
 In making this argument, the defense is asserting “comparative negligence”; that your own negligence in failing to wear a seatbelt contributed to, or caused your own injuries.

 Helpful Advice for Accident Victims